-Our philosophy at Wide Elementary school is dynamic and multifaceted.
+Our philosophy at WIDE School is dynamic and multifaceted.
 All domains are interconnected and centered on the experiences and understanding of the children.
 True comprehension of our school and vision will involve being actively engaged in the learning process and being open minded.
 Please take the time and effort to read through the extensive information provided in the entire website.

 We provide the richest learning environment possible through a balance of child-directed Project Based Learning and the acquisition of academic skills.
-Through child-directed project work, children wonder about various topics (often getting inspiration from their environment) and they direct their learning by formulating questions and plans to find out answers, and ultimately discovering answers or formulating new questions collaboratively.
+Through child-directed project work, children wonder about various topics (often getting inspiration from their environment), direct their learning by formulating questions and plans to find out answers, and ultimately discovering answers or formulating new questions collaboratively.

 Throughout project work, children are applying and learning academic concepts.
 When children are given the freedom and time to explore and think for themselves, they will inevitably probe deeper into their topic and gain a true understanding of the subject matter.